battesonb/battesonb.github.io/docs/_posts/2023-06-21-3d-projection-intro-model-and-view.markdown

 $$

 Next we can construct the rotation matrix, $$R$$, via a change of basis[^5].
-Remembering that we are using homogenous coordinates, so 4x4 instead of 3x3 matrices.
 Also note that we invert the direction, as it represents the forward direction of the camera in right-handed coordinates.
 We want to hand the projection matrix a transformation in a left-handed coordinate system.

 $$
 R = \begin{bmatrix}